pdabke/cli-creator/README.md

   "customerName": "bob"
 }
 ```
-## Using an object factor to create provider instances
+## Using an object factory to create provider instances
 `cli-creator` needs to create an instance of Typescript class that executes CLI commands.
 By default, `cli-creator` tries to create an instance of the targeted class by using its no-args constructor.
 However, this is not possible if the target type is an interface.
 It is also possible that the class does not have a no-args constructor.
 In such cases, `cli-creator` allows you to pass in a `factory` class that can create the required instances.
 The factory class object and default configuration parameters can be passed to `createSingleModuleCLI` and `createMultiModuleCLI` methods on the `CLICreator` object.
 The factory class is expected to have a static `create` method that accepts an options object as its first argument.
 You can optionally process a second argument that provides the name of the module for which the instance to be created.
 In the example in the previous section, we passed in a `TestFactory` class and specified the default option variable `scope` to have value `world`.
 A sample implementation of `TestFactory` class is given below.
 ```typescript
 export class TestFactory {